xipki/xipki/assemblies/ca-war/src/assembly/unfiltered/README.md

 Deployment in Tomcat
 ----
-1. Copy the sub-folders `webapps` and `xipki`to the tomcat root folder
+1. Copy the sub-folders `webapps`, `xipki` and `lib ` to the tomcat root folder
+2. Add the line `org.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true`
+   to the file `conf/catalina.properties` if OCSP over HTTP supported is activated.
-2. Configure the TLS listener in the file `conf/server.xml`
+3. Configure the TLS listener in the file `conf/server.xml`
     - Use NIO connector

 ```sh